meher12/meher12/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Maher khemiri, a software engineer with 13 years of experience in developing web applications.
-I have a passion for creating efficient and scalable software solutions using Java, Python, JavaScript, and TypeScript.
-Over the years, I have gained experience in both front-end and back-end development, and I am constantly learning and exploring new technologies.
+As a software engineer, I am passionate about developing efficient and scalable solutions using a variety of programming languages, including Java, Python, JavaScript, and TypeScript.
+With years of experience in both front-end and back-end development, I have honed my skills in building robust and reliable software systems.
+My dedication to staying up-to-date with the latest technologies and trends in the industry allows me to continuously improve my craft and create innovative solutions for complex problems.